Mike Yastrzemski Player Props: Giants vs. Mets

-The San Francisco Giants, including Mike Yastrzemski (hitting .268 in his past 10 games, with a double, two home runs, a walk and five RBI), take on starting pitcher David Peterson and the New York Mets at Oracle Park, Saturday at 4:05 PM ET.
+Mike Yastrzemski -- 0-for-3 in his last game -- will be in action for the San Francisco Giants against the New York Mets, with Tylor Megill on the mound, on April 23 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Mets.
+In his last game he had a hitless performance (0-for-3) against the Mets.

 Mike Yastrzemski Game Info & Props vs. the Mets